-Over the past 17 years, I have worked on political campaigns at the local and national level, trained digital activists in over a dozen countries, created bespoke strategies for media-centered advocacy campaigns, and managed small teams carrying out cutting-edge data analysis and media production.
+I have help activists make change.
+Over the past 17 years, I have worked on political campaigns at the local and national level, trained activists, and created media-centered advocacy strategies for clients all over the world.

 I worked on my first presidential campaign while still a high school student in New Jersey.
 As New Media Operations Manager for President Obama's pathbreaking 2008 campaign, I managed logistics for the 60-person New Media Department at campaign headquarters in Chicago.
 My current pro-bono project, Unstoppables.us, creates free media that informs and inspires Resistance groups working for change in the midterms.